quanghong/ccnp_encor/BSCI_OSPF/README.md

 		Summary Net Link States (Area 1245)
 ```

-If we configure mismatch OSPF network type, there will put routers in 2WAY state.
+If we configure mismatch OSPF network type, routers will be in 2WAY state.
 ```bash
 SW1#show ip ospf neighbor